abhijiths148/Bootstrap-Dance-Website/README.md

 # Bootstrap-Dance-Website

-Simple HTML-CSS and Bootstrap website
+## This is a simple Static website using HTML-CSS with Bootstrap

-click https://vipershag-6l4dxj-4725517154423.stormkit.dev to check the website
+click https://abhijiths148.github.io/Bootstrap-Dance-Website/ to check it out live.